 The friendly, 3-Star Hotel Freieck in Chur is situated in the heart of the Old Town.
-It is under the personal supervision of the Stockmann family, and is a popular choice amongst our customers.
-The hotel features a renovated vaulted restaurant, a cosy bar and a Wintergarden-café.
+It is under the personal supervision of the Stockmann family and is a popular choice amongst our customers.
+The hotel features a renovated vaulted restaurant, a cozy bar, and a Wintergarden-café.
 Rooms are furnished in traditional Swiss style and are equipped with a television, telephone, hairdryer and a safe.

 The narrow-gauge Bernina Express connects northern and southern Europe and offers a spectacular means of crossing the Alps.
 The route runs through the ancient landscape of Switzerland's beautiful Grisons/Graubünden region and provides essential links to the Italian-speaking population in the south.

 The Glacier Express